zhaohuabing/hugo_blog/content/post/2018-05-07-cryptocurrency_week1_cryptographic_hash_function.markdown

 3. You get the hash of the key message combination.
 4. You publish the hash result, which is the commitment, to others and keep the key and message only to yourself.
 So other people know you have made a commitment, but they don't know what exactly it is.
 5. After a while, you decide to reveal the commitment, so you publish the key and message.
-6. Other people can use the hash function *hash(message\|key)* to calculate the hash result, compare it with the hash(commitment) you previously published.
+6. Other people can use the hash function *hash(message/|key)* to calculate the hash result, compare it with the hash(commitment) you previously published.
 If it's the same, they can verify that you didn't change the commitment you have made.

 > *  Because a key is used to hide the message, other people can't figure out what's the message before you reveal it.
-> * Because of collision-free property, you can't find a message' such that *hash(message'\|key)=hash(message\|key)*, so it's impossible to change the committed message after publishing it.
+> * Because of collision-free property, you can't find a message' such that *hash(message'/|key)=hash(message/|key)*, so it's impossible to change the committed message after publishing it.

 ##### 2. Secure Password
 Another common use of hiding property of hash is to secure passwords.